 - an airtight storage container with a lid, such as a bottle

 - a mixing utensil

-To make a smaller batch, use 1 cup of water with one-quarter tsp of salt.
+To make a smaller batch, use 1 cup of water with one-half tsp of salt.

 If using tap water, boil it first for at least 20 minutes to sterilize the water and remove any bacteria and chemicals.
 Let it cool before use.
 Avoid using sea salt, as it contains additional minerals.